-At Bateman IP, our experts can help safeguard your company from trademark infringement.
+At Snow Christensen & Martineau, our experts can help safeguard your company from trademark infringement.
 A trademark is any name, letter, number, design, phrase, symbol, or combination of those elements that distinguishes one party as the source of certain goods.
 These trademarks help consumers identify who makes a certain product, and help them tell the difference between two company’s products.
 Over time, your trademark builds up a reputation.
 Your consumers know what level of quality to expect when they see your company’s trademark.

 Using a trademark and owning a federal registration for your trademark is not the same thing.
 Some companies include a “TM” or “SM” beside their company trademark.
 This indicates that the company considers that mark as their trademark or service mark, even though they have not officially registered it.
 Companies that have obtained federal registration for their mark use the “R” in a circle symbol after their mark.
 Officially registered companies benefit from increased, nationwide protection of their trademark.

 A company’s most valuable asset may be the goodwill associated with its name, or the name of its products or designs, and the associated reputation for quality or innovation.
 Branding is very important because it designates the origin of the company’s products.
 It is equally important, however, to keep others from capitalizing on the goodwill by adopting confusingly similar trademarks.